smartgurucool/Hacktoberfest/README.md

   - Sadly no. But we think we should.
 This is 100% unofficial and we do it for fun.

 - Who are you and why are you doing this?
-  - We are two programmers from India [Shashank](https://github.com/ironbatshashank) and [Ankit](https://github.com/ankiitsingh).
+  - We are two programmers from India [Kumar Anurag](https://github.com/kmranrg) and [Pooja Kumari](https://github.com/pooja2273kumari).
 We are doing this because we love Open Source and Hacktoberfest.
 We want to make it easier for people to get started with Hacktoberfest and Open Source.
 - Why are you not using digitalocean?
   - Because we only know JavaScript and suck at servers.
 We use [now](https://zeit.co/now) instead.